Xcopri is a brand-name oral tablet that’s prescribed for partial-onset seizures. Xcopri contains the active ingredient cenobamate.

-Xcopri tablets should be stored at room temperature, 68°F to 77°F (20°C to 25°C), in its original package.
+Xcopri tablets should be stored at room temperature, 68–77°F (20–25°C), in their original package.
 Avoid storing this medication in areas where it could get damp or wet, such as bathrooms.

 If you no longer need to take Xcopri and have leftover medication, it’s important to dispose of it safely.
 This helps prevent others, including children and pets, from taking the drug by accident.
 It also helps keep the drug from harming the environment.

 This article provides several useful tips on medication disposal.
 You can also ask your pharmacist for information about how to dispose of your medication.

 Disclaimer: Medical News Today has made every effort to make certain that all information is factually correct, comprehensive, and up to date.
 However, this article should not be used as a substitute for the knowledge and expertise of a licensed healthcare professional.
 You should always consult your doctor or another healthcare professional before taking any medication.
 The drug information contained herein is subject to change and is not intended to cover all possible uses, directions, precautions, warnings, drug interactions, allergic reactions, or adverse effects.
 The absence of warnings or other information for a given drug does not indicate that the drug or drug combination is safe, effective, or appropriate for all patients or all specific uses.